OMGFramework/omg_framework/README.md

 # :gear: **How to Install**

 - Download the **Requirements** and drop in your "resources" folder
-- Download OMG Framework (https://github.com/OMG-Framework) and drop in your "resrouces" folder
+- Download OMG Framework (https://github.com/OMG-Framework) and drop in your "resources" folder
 - Add to your server.cfg, look like:
 ```
 ensure mysql_async